Selenium

 A mineral supplement that may help mild thyroid eye disease, particularly in early stages.

-Drug Class: supportive
+Drug Class: Supportive Care

 Selenium is an essential mineral with antioxidant properties.
 It's studied for potential benefits in mild thyroid eye disease, particularly in early, active phases.